fpvandoorn/sard/README.md

 **File organisation**
 - `MainTheorem.lean` contains the statement of Sard's theorem and the reduction to the local case.
+- `ManifoldAux.lean` contains auxiliary results about smooth manifolds and their charts.
 - `MeasureZero.lean` contains the definition of measure zero subsets of a manifold (not reworked yet) and shows a $\sigma$-compact measure zero set is meagre.

 - `LocallyLipschitz.lean` contains additional material on locally Lipschitz functions